-We tend think of our ourselves as pretty well-versed in the barbecue sphere.
-We live in Texas, which takes barbecue very seriously.
+We tend think of our ourselves as pretty well-versed in the barbecue sphere, and Kansas City BBQ is our favorite in the country.
+We live in Texas, which takes barbecue very seriously but we’re always wanting Kansas City barbecue.

 We tasted some of the most acclaimed smoked meats at the Texas BBQ Festival and Hot Luck Food Festival and we have savored the diverse offerings of BBQ around the world from South America to Asia.